-Sr. Topic and Details Credits Lectures Marks No. 1 Nature and Role of the Financial System: 1 15 25 Money and near-money, Structure of the financial system, Role of the financial system in economic development, Indicators of financial development, Criteria to evaluate assets; Risk and financial assets, types of risk, Valuation of Securities, Financial development Ratios; (Finance ratio, Financial Inter-relation Ratio, Intermediation Ratio).
-2 Financial institutions: 1 15 25 Financial institutions: Central and Commercial banks, non- bank financial institutions, Development banks and their role, functions and structure.
+Sr. Topic and Details Credits Lectures Marks No. Nature and Role of the Financial System: 1 15 25 - Money and near-money, Structure of the financial 1 10 20 system, Role of the financial system in economic development, Indicators of financial development, Criteria to evaluate assets; Risk and financial assets, types of risk, Valuation of Securities, Financial development Ratios; (Finance ratio, Financial Inter-relation Ratio, Intermediation Ratio).
+2 Financial institutions: 1 15 25 Financial institutions: Central and Commercial banks, non-bank financial institutions, Development banks and their role, functions and structure.
 Regulatory role and function of Central Bank with reference to RBI, Aims, objectives and instruments of monetary policy of RBI, relationship between monetary policy and financial markets.
-Financial sector reforms in India, Role of financial institution in the development of urban and rural economy.
-3 Money Market, Capital Market and Markets for 1 15 25 Derivatives: Meaning, Functions and instruments of the money market, Meaning, functions and instruments of capital market, Structure of capital market, Defects and Suggestions to Improve Indian Money Market; Recent Developments in Indian Money Market.
+Financial sector reforms in India, Role of financial institution in the 2 development of urban and rural economy.
+1 1.5 25 3 Money Market, Capital Market and Markets for Derivatives: 1 15 25 Meaning, Functions and instruments of the money market, Meaning, functions and instruments of capital market, Structure of capital market, Defects and Suggestions to Improve Indian Money Market; Recent Developments in Indian Money Market, Recent Developments in Indian Money Market.
 Recent changes of the Stock Market in India.
 Markets for derivatives: futures and options, and other derivatives: types, Economic benefits of derivatives, and pricing of derivatives, functions and role of SEBI in the regulation of capital markets.

 4 International Financial Markets 1 15 25 Foreign Exchange Market: Nature and role of foreign exchange market, players in the market.
 Recent trends in exchange rates and its impact on India.
 International financial flows: types, importance and problems.
-Euro-dollar and Euro-Currency markets: their developmental role and regulation at the International level.
+Euro-dollar and Euro- Currency markets: their developmental role and regulation at the International level.
 Global Financial Crisis 2008: Its causes and impact on developing and developed economies.